Study in the UK

 Further information on recent 11+/Consortium exam/Common Pre-Test/Common Entrance exam/GCSE/A level results can be viewed below along with information on destination schools/universities and scholarships awarded.

-Pupils who are non-native English speakers will be asked to meet online with a member of our parent company, Cognita’s, international team, who will informally assess each pupil’s English language level.
-The international team will then advise the school whether the pupil would benefit from additional support with their English prior to enrolment and/or during the first year of their studies.
+Pupils who are non-native English speakers will be informally assessed to determine their English language level and whether they would benefit from additional support with their English prior to enrolment and/or during the first year of their studies.
+For non-native English speaking Sixth Form (A Level) applicants, an International English Language Testing System (IELTS) score of 5.5 will be required.

 The school’s Admissions team will arrange for international applicants to sit entrance assessments wherever they are in the world.
 Ideally, these will be conducted at the pupil’s current school under exam conditions, with a teacher invigilating.
 We understand that it is not always possible to put such arrangements in place and are happy to work with families to agree appropriate alternatives, e.g., at a student recruitment agents or local British Council office.
 The final stage is an interview with the Head of School.